gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 The output also shows that the `contoso-test` cluster has 3 nodes.

-### Example 2: Use the Verbose parameter to get data for current or last scan (unified labeling client)
+### Example 2: Use the Verbose parameter to get data for the current or last scan (unified labeling client)

 ```
 PS C:\> Get-AIPScannerStatus -Verbose